This chapter explains how to configure dCache in order to access it via the

 xrootd-door has several other configuration properties.
 You can configure various timeout parameters, the thread pool sizes on pools, queue buffer sizes on pools, the xroot root path, the xroot user and the xroot IO queue.
 Full descriptions on the effect of those can be found in

 Starting with dCache 4.2, native third-party transfers between dCache and another xroot server (including another dCache door) are possible.
-These can be done either in unauthenticated mode, or with GSI (X509) authentication, using the client provided by SLAC (xrdcp or xrdcopy).

 To enforce third-party copy, one must execute the transfer using